The Book Arts Workshop at Dartmouth Libraries has three main areas of focus.

 Planning a Curricular Project or Visit in the Book Arts Workshop

-In order to make everyone’s experience positive, fun and productive—as well as sustainable for future classes, please refer to these guidelines:
+To make everyone’s experience positive, fun and productive—as well as sustainable for future classes, please refer to these guidelines:

-- The Book Arts Workshop charges academic departments $12/student for full class visits involving use of materials.
+- The Book Arts Workshop charges academic departments $12/student for full class visits involving the use of materials.
 This is a once/term fee—not for each visit if there are multiples.
 Go to this link for more information about fees.

 - The class may need to be split into smaller groups to work with us.
 For hands-on work, we can only accommodate groups as large as 14 in our largest room (the bindery) and 10 at the most in the letterpress room.
-When logistically possible (not a lot of hands-on work) we can visit your classroom.
+When logistically possible (not a lot of hands-on work), we can visit your classroom.

-- For projects longer than one-session, faculty need to schedule graded (or somehow recorded) check-ins throughout the project to avoid students waiting until the last minute.
-Hands-on work almost always takes longer than expected and rushing makes for a less successful experience.
+- For projects longer than one session, faculty need to schedule graded (or somehow recorded) check-ins throughout the project to avoid students waiting until the last minute.
+Hands-on work almost always takes longer than expected, and rushing makes for a less successful experience.
 The check-ins may be something like:

 - a few days after a lesson (setting type, making simple books structures etc) the student describes their idea for the project